SkylineCommunications/dataminer-docs/connector-help/connector_help/Mediagenix WHATS On.md

 ## How to use (range 2.0.2.x)

-During startup of the element, the connector will start listening to several hardcoded RabbitMQ queues using the connection settings defined in the parameters.Data coming in through these queues is parsed and stored in one of the multiple tables in the connector.
+During startup of the element, the connector will start listening to several hardcoded RabbitMQ queues using the connection settings defined in the parameters.
+Data coming in through these queues is parsed and stored in one of the multiple tables in the connector.

 On the Configuration page of this connector, you can configure the connection settings for the RabbitMQ communication.